 When discussing what causes drain flies, stagnant water tops the list.
 Drain flies have a passion for moisture and humidity.
 These bugs thrive in humid environments and live in drains contaminated with sewage.
 You’ll probably find drain flies in your kitchen sink, sewer, or septic tank.
 They consume organic material found in stagnant water, including sewage and bacteria.

-Since drain flies find their food near these drains, these are the locations where they also lay eggs.
+Since drain flies find their food near these drains, these are the locations where they also lay eggs and multiply exponentially.

 Where Do Drain Flies Come From?